Lee Remick: Personal life

-Remick married producer Bill Colleran, whose credits include Your Hit Parade, The Dean Martin Show and The Judy Garland Show on August 3, 1957.
+Remick married producer Bill Colleran, whose credits include Your Hit Parade, The Dean Martin Show, and The Judy Garland Show, on August 3, 1957.
 They had two children, Katherine Lee Colleran (b.
 January 27, 1959) and Matthew Remick Colleran (b.
 June 7, 1961).
 Remick and Colleran divorced in 1968.

 Remick married British producer William Rory "Kip" Gowans on December 18, 1970.
-He was an assistant director on films such as Darling (1965), Far from the Madding Crowd (1967) and The Lion in Winter (1968) before they married, and afterward worked on Sleuth (1972), The Man Who Fell to Earth (1976) and The Human Factor (1979).
+He was an assistant director on films such as Darling (1965), Far from the Madding Crowd (1967), and The Lion in Winter (1968) before they married, and afterward worked on Sleuth (1972), The Man Who Fell to Earth (1976), and The Human Factor (1979).
 She moved with Gowans to England and remained married to him until her death.
 She starred in four telefilms he produced, The Women's Room (1980), The Letter (1982), Rearview Mirror (1984) and Of Pure Blood (1986).
 Remick and Gowans spent time in both England and Osterville, Massachusetts, which she considered her "true home".

+Death

 In the spring of 1989, Remick was diagnosed with kidney cancer.
 Treatments at first seemed to be successful.
-However, this proved not to be true, and she died on July 2, 1991, at the age of 55.
+Her condition eventually worsened, though, and she died on July 2, 1991, at the age of 55.

 Recognition and legacy

-Remick was the subject of "Lee Remick", the 1978 debut single by the Australian indie rock band The Go-Betweens.
-Songwriter Robert Forster mistakenly thought Remick was from Ireland, and he makes references to this idea in the song.
+Remick was the subject of "Lee Remick", the 1978 debut single by the Australian indie rock band the Go-Betweens.
+Songwriter Robert Forster mistakenly thought Remick was from Ireland, and he made references to this idea in the song.
 In reality, Remick was American-born and raised (as were her parents); after 1970, she divided her time between England (where she had family ancestry) and the U.S.

 The English indie rock band Hefner recorded a song titled "Lee Remick" in 1998, unrelated to the Go-Betweens' single.